jlapeyre/zchop/README.md

 ## Antecedents

-This package is based on the Julia pacakge [ZChop.jl](https://github.com/jlapeyre/ZChop.jl), which is in turn based on the Mathematica function [Chop](https://reference.wolfram.com/language/ref/Chop.html).
+This package is based on the Julia package [ZChop.jl](https://github.com/jlapeyre/ZChop.jl), which is in turn based on the Mathematica function [Chop](https://reference.wolfram.com/language/ref/Chop.html).